Some thoughts about what makes a good magic system.

 The coolest magic systems, instead of giving great power at small cost or small power at small cost, give great power at great cost.
 A parallel can be drawn here to desiging moral dilemmas.

-Another example, from a story idea I thought of but never wrote, is built on the premise that each person lives many lives in many different worlds, and what's happening when you sleep is you're essentially signing out of one world and into another.
+Another example, from a story idea I thought of but never wrote, is based on the premise that each person lives many lives in many different worlds, and what's happening when you sleep is you're essentially signing out of one world and into another.
 People don't know about this because their memories are compartmentalized.
 Still, that's what dreams are - your memories from other worlds leaking a bit.
-A side-effect of magic is that the barriers keeping your memories separate get a lot weaker, and you start to remember your other lives.
+A side-effect of magic is that the barriers keeping your memories separate weaken, and you start to remember your other lives.
 This seems like a good thing... until you get so deep into it that you can no longer tell the difference between your different worlds.
-You remember things that didn't happen, try to apply knowledge of other worlds to your present one, and, from the outside, it just looks like you're going insane.
+You remember things that didn't happen and people that don't exist, try to apply knowledge of other worlds to your present one, and, from the outside, it just looks like you're going insane.
 You effectively are.

-The next I want to talk about is stock powers: common or obvious abilities that are useful to think aobut as starting points.
+The next thing I want to talk about is stock powers: common or obvious abilities that are useful to think about as starting points.

 This is one of the most obvious and straightforward powers of magic: the ability to apply force to an object remotely.
 Although the power itself is unoriginal and uncreative, there's still a lot of cool stuff you can do with this.

 An old novel I wrote when I was 19 used a simple restriction to make things a lot more interesting: you can never telekinet a living person's body, not even your own.
 So even though powerful mages fly, they have to do so by standing on wooden platforms with their ankles strapped in and telekineting those.
 It meant if they were ever caught without their platforms they might have trouble getting off the ground (although I never used that).
 It also meant *no Force-push* (you couldn't circumvent it by telekineting someone's clothes).